The head-wave transform: The head-wave transform in general dimensions

 Assume that $D_{\theta_0}\beta(\vx' + s\theta_0)$ has a well-defined limit $C \in \R \setminus \{0\}$ as $s \to -\infty$.
 It follows from~\eqref{eqn:reconstruction-nd-2} that

 Hence taking the limit $s \to -\infty$ gives

 where $\mathcal{X}f(\vx',\theta_0)$ denotes the standard longitudinal X-ray transform of $\tilde f$ along the line through $\vx'$ into the direction of $\theta_0$ in $\R^{n-1}$.
-In conclusion, we have shown that the head wave transform data can be used to determine the X-ray transform of $\tilde f$ into the directions allowed by the considered problem. \end{remark}
+In conclusion, we have shown that the head-wave transform data can be used to determine the X-ray transform of $\tilde f$ into the directions allowed by the considered problem. \end{remark}